catchSheep/PlanarRad/README.md

 ## Linux Installation
 Currently, to compile, we compile with the QT dependencies.
 The --disable-qt option does NOT appear to work, as there are many calls to qt libraries within the code that are not removed by the sue of such a flag.
-See todo list
+See todo list.
+Tested on Fedora 33 and 34.

 Install the following packages:
 ### Ubuntu specific packages
-(NB: QT dependence isnt test.
+(NB: QT dependence isnt tested on ubuntu.
 If this doesnt work, try a different qt package)
 ```
 sudo apt-get install g++ libqt4-dev libsm-dev libjpeg-dev libboost-all-dev qt5-default qtbase5-dev
 ```